Ilovecatz17/remote-model-access/README.md

 # How to use

 # features (this is kind of simple but still)
-🔰 Connect to an llm from your ✨iphone✨
+🔰 Connect to an llm running locally on your computer from your ✨iphone✨

 🔰 Make multiple chats